Managing Transactions

 | Date | (Required) The date of the transaction. |

-| Asset type | (Required) The type of asset: equity, crypto, or option. |
+| Asset type | (Required) The type of asset: equity, crypto, option, cash, or dividend. |

-| Op | (Required) The operation type: "buy", "sell", "exercise", "assigned", or "reward". |
+| Op | (Required) The operation type: "buy", "sell", "exercise", "assigned", "reward", "deposit", "withdraw", "income" (dividends), "drip" (dividends). |

-| Ticker | (Required) The unique symbol for the asset (e.g., "TSLA" or an OSI option string). |
+| Ticker | (Conditional) The unique symbol for the asset (e.g., "TSLA" or an OSI option string).
+Required for all trades except cash (leave it blank for cash).
+For dividends, specify the paying company's ticker. |

-| Volume | (Required) The number of shares, coins, or contracts traded. |
+| Volume | (Required) The number of shares, coins, contracts, cash amount traded, or the total amount received for dividends. |

-| Price | (Required) The price per unit in the asset's native trading currency. |
+| Price | (Conditional) The price per unit in the asset's native trading currency.
+Required for buy and sell trades (and dividend drip).
+Leave it blank for cash, dividend income, and exercise/assigned operations, where no price is needed. |

 | Fees | (Optional) Any commissions associated with the trade.
 Defaults to 0 if left blank. |